Which song will be the song of the year? Cast your vote

 2. Adiwele- Young Stunna’s Adiwele got everyone dancing, the young ones to the youth dance to the song, is it the beat or the lyrics?

-3. Ghanam- Makhadzi’s Ghanama had people throwing themselves on the floor, especially those ones who are not lucky when it comes to relationships.
+3. Ghanama- Makhadzi’s Ghanama had people throwing themselves on the floor, especially those ones who are not lucky when it comes to relationships.

 4. Asibe happy- Kabza De Small, DJ Maphorisa, Ami Faku- This is one of the favourites as well, those in relationships totally relate to the song.